serpro69/semver.kt/semantic-versioning/README.md

 }
 ```

 Additionally, you may want to add `semantic-versioning.json` configuration file in the corresponding project-directory of each project in the build that should be handled by this plugin.
 The file _must_ be in the same directory as `settings.gradle` file.
 This file allows you to set options to configure the plugin's behavior (see [Json Configuration](#json-configuration)).

 In most cases you don't want to version your subprojects separately from the main (root) project, and instead want to keep their versions in sync.
 For this you can simply set the version of each subproject to the version of the root project in the root project's `build.gradle.kts`:

 ```kotlin
 subprojects {
     version = rootProject.version
 }
 ```

+The plugin will still evaluate each project in a gradle build and will set the versions for each of the projects found at build configuration time.

 This is usually enough to start using the plugin.
 Assuming that you already have tags that are (or contain) semantic versions, the plugin will search for all nearest ancestor-tags, select the latest<sup>1</sup> of them as the base version, and increment the component with the least precedence.
 The nearest ancestor-tags are those tags with a path between them and the `HEAD` commit, without any intervening tags.
 This is the default behavior of the plugin.